BestTimesToVisit.com Logo

 What is the best time of year to visit Moscow for pleasant weather and fewer crowds?

 Shoulder seasons, May-June and September-October, offer a sweet spot.
-You'll likely encounter fewer tourists than the peak summer months, while still enjoying relatively mild weather, perfect for exploring the city's many parks and outdoor attractions.
-Plus, you might catch some beautiful autumn foliage in the later shoulder season.
+You'll find comfortable temperatures, fewer throngs of tourists than the peak summer months, and potentially lower prices on flights and accommodation.
+Plus, the parks are lovely in the shoulder seasons!

-What are some local customs or etiquette tips I should be aware of when visiting Moscow?
+What are some essential cultural customs I should be aware of when visiting Moscow?

 How easy is it to navigate Moscow using public transportation, and are there any tips for using the Metro?